|Premiere||20 November 1984|

 CHO CHO SAN’s premiere season was a huge success.
 It sold out and all but one critic raved:

 The Australian with its national circulation, published the one negative review.
-Its writer comprehensively disliked both the production and its conceptual intentions, summing up his dismissive remarks:
+Its writer comprehensively disliked both the production and its conceptual intentions:

 Handspan ideology of ensemble development and shared creative ownership of work anticipated its continued refinement through touring opportunities.
 Company members sought constantly to develop and extend their skills and its ground-breaking and experimental works were continually re-rehearsed, further developed and refined from the first opening night till their last closing performance.
 New works were created based on the skills and capacities of original cast members with successful directors blending their contributions into a whole greater than its parts.
 Handspan did not consider further improvements CHO CHO SAN would eventuate through recasting.